Opening Your Heart During Difficult Times

 Research shows that forgiveness brings great benefits for our health, including to help improve our immune response, regulate our stress response, reduce our overall level of anxiety and depression, lower risk of heart attack, improve cholesterol levels and sleep, reduce pain and much more (please see the end of this article for references).

 Like many forms of meditation, forgiveness practice can bring us into a more balanced and expanded place, and fortunately, it is easy to implement.
-Quite simply, it involves a sincere invocation of forgiveness and other forms of support, such as repeating or chanting a forgiveness mantra and visualizing light.
+Quite simply, it involves a sincere invocation of forgiveness and other forms of support, such as repeating or chanting a forgiveness mantra and visualising light.
 The key is to practice with sincerity, which engages the heart.

 Forgiveness practice helps us to develop a more loving and compassionate heart, which is important during challenging times, and may be especially helpful for those challenges that we may not readily feel a sense of ‘personal responsibility’.
 For example, it can help us transform our unrest about political issues and group conflicts, natural disasters, and community and global concerns such as the current pandemic.

 Think for a moment about what it would be like if crises like these were experienced with a more fully opened and kind heart.
 To be able to open our hearts during upsetting world events and circumstances is a significant and powerful gift to ourselves and to everyone around us.
 It can help us to peacefully observe what is happening and connect with it and everyone more authentically, with less judgment and more love.
 We can then help others to do the same.
-With open hearts, we more easily recognize that we’re all in this together and though concrete actions and decisions may need to be made individually and broadly, a key part of the solution is to offer love, forgiveness, honor and respect so that everyone feels good in the process.
+With open hearts, we more easily recognise that we’re all in this together and though concrete actions and decisions may need to be made individually and broadly, a key part of the solution is to offer love, forgiveness, honor and respect so that everyone feels good in the process.